 We have a number of defences in place to prevent unauthorised access to all these things at Manchester Metropolitan, but once someone has your password, those defences become irrelevant.
 This is why it's extremely important that you keep your password to yourself, that you make it 'strong' and that you reset it regularly.

-Your initial password will be your date of birth, in the format DDMonYY - for example, if your date of birth is 2 February 1992, then your password would be 02Feb92.
+When you are given a new account at the University, your initial password will be your date of birth, in the format DDMonYY - for example, if your date of birth is 2 February 1992, then your password would be 02Feb92.

 Your username is your eight digit ID number, as shown on your ID card.
 This will remain unchanged throughout your time at Manchester Metropolitan.